nelsojona/ai-shopping-copywriter/README.md

   - Select the function to run, the deployment, the event source (time-driven), and the type and time of timing (for example, every 5 minutes).
 - Note: The script will timeout after 6 minutes.
 If your feed is lengthy, it may take several cycles to finish.

+## Trigger for Automated Scheduling

+Automate the running of your "AI Copywriter for Google Shopping" script with Google Apps Script Trigger to ensure your product feed is always up to date.

+### How to Set Up Trigger:

+1. In the Google Sheets menu, click on 'Extensions' > 'Apps Script'.
+2. Navigate to 'Edit' > 'Current project's triggers' in the Apps Script editor.
+3. Click on the '+ Add Trigger' button at the bottom-left corner of the page.
+4. Make the following selections for your trigger:
+   - Choose which function to run: `BatchProcessTest`
+   - Choose which deployment should run: `Head`
+   - Select event source: `Time-driven`
+   - Then, choose the type of time-based trigger you want (e.g., Hour timer, Day timer, etc.) and set the frequency.

+### Failure Notification Settings:

+1. To stay informed about any issues with the scheduled script, configure failure notifications:
+   - Click on the 'Failure notification settings' (usually represented by a bell icon).
+   - Choose your preferred notification frequency, such as 'Notify me daily'.

+By setting up these triggers, your script will run automatically, processing your Shopify-based Google Shopping Feed at regular intervals without any manual intervention.
+This ensures that any changes or additions to your product catalog are reflected promptly in your feed.

+### Important Notes:

+- The script execution has a timeout limit set by Google Apps Script, which is currently 6 minutes.
+If your feed processing exceeds this limit, consider splitting your feed or running the script more frequently in smaller batches to ensure all products are updated.
+- Regularly review your script's execution logs to monitor for any errors or timeouts and adjust your scheduling or script logic as necessary.

+## Feedback and Contributions

+We're constantly looking to improve the functionality and user experience of the AI Shopping Copywriter.
+Your feedback is crucial, so if you have any suggestions for improvements, face any issues, or have found a custom prompt that works wonders, don't hesitate to reach out or post an issue in the repository.
+Together, we can make this tool even better for the community.

 ## Script Properties and Memory Management

 - The script stores results in memory using PropertiesService.
 To reset this: